Learn how boosting this "master" antioxidant can enhance longevity

 Supplement with NAC

 We also know that the amino acid N-acetycysteine is a precursor of glutathione.
 In other words, N-acetycysteine is metabolized or converted by the body into glutathione.

 In one European study, 600 mg of N-acetylcysteine a day was given to former cancer patients for a period of three months.
 Upon evaluation, blood plasma levels of glutathione increased by 38 percent.
 It is interesting to note that this large, ongoing European study is testing for ways to prevent throat and lung cancer from recurring in patients whose primary tumor has been cured.
 The researchers felt that N-acetylcysteine and glutathione could accomplish this by protecting the DNA from free radical damage.
 So far it appears to be working.
 After three years of the therapy, researchers believe N-acetylcysteine has been able to prevent early damage to DNA, while glutathione has a more long-term protective effect.

 N-acetylcysteine is widely available and made by many companies, but one of my favorite brands is Jo Mar Laboratories.

-Regardless of which method you use to raise glutathione levels, there are a couple of points to keep in mind.
+There are a couple of other points to keep in mind.
 Check your multivitamin to make sure it contains riboflavin (vitamin B2), selenium, zinc and magnesium.
 Riboflavin assists in recycling the enzymes created from glutathione and selenium aids in their formation.
 Zinc and magnesium also appear to be necessary in glutathione enzyme production.

 It appears that the glutathione level could turn out to be one of the premiere biological “markers” of aging.
 Every major function of glutathione coincides with what we call aging.
 Glutathione levels seem to give a pretty good indication of the overall current health of an individual, as well as provide an indication of potential longevity.
 Take action now to boost your levels of this master antioxidant!